Opus Anglicanum: Examples

 Another exemplary work of Opus Anglicanum is the Chichester-Constable Chasuble, currently held in the collection of the Metropolitan Museum of Art in New York.
 This piece of needlework is covered with illustrations of Christian iconography and derives its name from the Constable Chasuble family, its former owners.
 Rendered in silk and gold threads, its craftsmanship exhibits techniques such as underside couching, split stitch, laid and couched work, and raised work, all stitched onto a lush velvet base.
 On the front of the chasuble, the artwork predominantly features the Apostles, each seated on faldstools.
 At the top, depictions of St. John the Evangelist and St. John the Baptist are visible.
 St. John the Evangelist is seated on a faldstool with the handles designed as heads of eagles instead of heads of dogs like the rest.
 An eagle is John’s evangelist symbol.
 John the Baptist is holding a golden orb containing “Agnus Dei,” meaning lamb of God.
 The middle section showcases St. Peter holding a sword and Paul holding two keys, both of whom are holding books in their opposite hands.
 On the bottom, St. Andrew sits cross legged holding a cross next to St. James, both of whom are also holding books.
 St. James is depicted as a pilgrim, complete with a hat and staff.
 In his hand, he also holds a bag with a distinctive cockleshell badge, symbolic of his pilgrimage.
 Looking at the back of the chasuble, three scenes are carefully embroidered onto the velvet.
 From the bottom up, they represent the Annunciation, the Adoration of the Magi, and the Coronation of the Virgin.
 The Annunciation depicts an angel with partly furled wings holding a long scroll and Mary, who appears surprised with an off-balance posture while holding a sliver page.
 The hollow in the middle of both figures' cheeks shows English embroidery stylization.
 The Coronation depicts the Virgin with clasped hands and Christ sitting on a throne.
 Christ is giving a gesture of blessing with one hand while the other rests on a globe.
 The Adoration of the Magi is particularly interesting as the three kings may also represent (from left to right) Edward the Confessor, Edward II and Edward III.
 There are further motifs of English royalty like the use of stars.
-There is a star above the head of the child in the Adoration of the Magi, and there are angles throughout the work holding stars.
+There is a star above the head of the child in the Adoration of the Magi, and there are angels throughout the work holding stars.
 The star motif was used to represent English royalty and more specifically King Henry III.
 At the time, Edward III tried to claim the French throne starting the Hundred Years' War, leading to displays of power through extravagant art.